Sony Honda Mobility: Afeela 1

-In January 2023 at CES, the concept version of the Afeela 1, the Afeela prototype, was revealed.
-It is a four-door sedan that was announced to be available for pre-order in the first half of 2025, while initial shipments will be delivered to customers in North America in the spring of 2026.
-It has 45 cameras and sensors inside and outside the vehicle to ensure its safety and security.
-It will utilize Qualcomm Snapdragon SoC hardware to run its infotainment systems, while the cockpit and software architecture has been developed by Elektrobit Automotive, who also collaborated with Sony on software and UX for the Sony Vision-S, its first prototype.
-The company will also integrate Epic Games' Unreal Engine into the vehicle's infotainment systems.
-The car will be manufactured at one of Honda's North American plants.
+The concept version of the Afeela 1 was revealed in January 2023 at CES.
+A four-door sedan, it contains 45 cameras and sensors and features Level 3 automated driving capabilities.
+It utilzes Qualcomm Snapdragon SoC hardware to run its infotainment systems, while the cockpit and software architecture has been developed by Elektrobit Automotive, who also collaborated with Sony on software and UX for the Sony Vision-S, its first prototype.
+The vehicle utilizes Unreal Engine in its graphical interfaces.